Sakshisolanki22/Dashbord_using_excel/README.md

 - Shipping preferences include First Class, Second Class, Same Day, and Standard Class.

 - Year filter highlights 2015 as a focus point.
+## Technique
+- Techniques Used to Create the Dashboard:
+1. Pivot Tables – Used for summarizing metrics by category, year, region, etc.

+2. Pivot Charts – Visualizing data trends through bar, pie, and donut charts.

+3. Slicers – Interactive buttons for filtering data by ship mode, market, order priority, and year.

+4. Timeline Filter – For dynamic date filtering.

+5. Conditional Formatting – Applied to highlight key metrics.

+6. Excel Formulas – Possibly used for calculating KPIs like profit margins, total quantity, etc.

+7. Data Modeling – Basic relational data structure to link orders, regions, and categories.

+8. Custom Layout Design – Using Excel shapes, color formatting, and layout tools for a professional visual appearance.